BramDr/VIC_support/README.md

-# VIC-WUR_support
+# README
 Supporting documentation and scripts for VIC-WUR.
 Inputs are missing for confidentiality reasons.

-- Transformation scrips are used to transform input dataset to appropriate formats for use in other scripst.
+  * **Transformation** scrips are used to transform input dataset to appropriate formats for use in other scripst.
-- Analysis scripts are used to analyse water-use input.
+  * **Analysis scripts** are used to analyse water-use input.
 This is used to generate global grid-based estimates of water-use demands.
-- Input scripts are used to generate the input files required by VIC-WUR.
+  * **Input scripts** are used to generate the input files required by VIC-WUR.

 ## Inputs
+Inputs needed to run the scripts (including possible sources and references).

 **Global country borders shapefile with UN coding**
 [TM_WORLD_BORDERS-3.0](https://thematicmapping.org/downloads/world_borders.php)